It's time for another edition of "What is this?"

 Today's example comes to us courtesy of a reader, who questions whether a piece on evangelical voters from Yahoo!
-News and attributed to the website's "senior political correspondent" really falls under the category of news.
+News and attributed to the website's "senior political correspondent" really falls under the category of news:

 The reader notes that the story is "full of snark and opinion, but not labeled as opinion or even analysis."
 Let's take it from the top:

 To Americans who stand outside the evangelical tradition, Franklin Graham’s recent proclamation that there’s “no question” that God supports Donald Trump’s presidency was another head-scratcher in a growing list of puzzling statements by Christian leaders over the past year.